17 Dec 7 Exercises For Thoracic Outlet Syndrome

 - Interscalene triangle: between the anterior and middle scalene.

-- Costoclavicular space: between clavicle and the first rib.
+- Costoclavicular space: between the clavicle and the first rib.

 - Subcoracoid or Sub-pectoralis minor space: beneath the coracoid process and under the pectoralis minor tendon.
 Shown here is an image of all 3 sites of potential compression.